SFU-CMPT-201/a3-pub/README.md

 description of the assignment but a task itself.
 Make sure you understand what is there before you proceed.

-## Task 0: Understanding the compilation steps
+## Task 0: Understanding the Compilation Steps

 (This is a reading task.
 Make sure you read and understand this before you proceed.)